Complete Guide to Visiting Cathedral Cove, New Zealand

 - Food is limited in the town of Hahei – we were there in the morning around 8 am and literally, nothing was open!
 Not even a service station.
 To get something to eat we had to wait until 8:30 am when the first Cafe opens.

 - Go early in the morning – Cathedral Cove is very busy in the afternoons in summer.
 It is a small beach and cove so if you want some peace and photo opportunities I would suggest getting there before 9 am.
 The earlier the better.

-Where to Stay near Cathedral Cove
+Where to stay near Cathedral Cove

 We love the area of Hahei, which is the closest town to Cathedral Cove.
 If you have time, we strongly recommend spending a couple of nights there.
-Not only will you be able to go to Cathedral Cove but you will also e able to enjoy Hahei Beach as well as Hot Water Beach!
+Not only will you be able to go to Cathedral Cove but you will also be able to enjoy Hahei Beach as well as Hot Water Beach!

 Some recommended places to stay near Cathedral Cove are:

 Tatahi Lodge and Backpackers – Perfect budget accommodation right in Hahei town center.
 A couple hundred meters from Hahei beach and shared kitchen facilities onsite.
 This is perfect if you don’t want to spend a ton on accommodation (and why would you, you’ll be at the beach the whole time anyway!)